 Both citations are "Pretty Good" citations, but neither one is totally correct.

 Let's take a look.
 RED will mean things that are wrong, YELLOW will be things that we may consider changing, and GREEN are things that one database's citation has that the other one is missing.

 Note that this resource on SIRS changes the title of the Article, because the database is treating it as a reprint.

 The GALE citation:

 in increasing order of importance.

-LIke Plagiarism, or passing along bad information
+like plagiarizing, or passing along bad information.

-by showing you are well read, providing expert support for your ideas, and proving your understanding of a topic
+by showing you are well-read, providing expert support for your ideas, and proving your understanding of a topic.

 it is a valuable service for your Reader to help them learn more, go deeper, make their own conclusions, and understand your process.